-If you want to start to learn or to improve your Italian in a fun and easy way, there are a huge number of apps available.
-We have hunted around and found you the 12 best apps to learn Italian with!
+If you want to start to learn or improve your Italian in a fun and easy way, there are a huge number of apps available.
+We have hunted around and found the 12 best apps to learn Italian with!

 Learn Italian Words Free

 Before starting, each student chooses their Italian language level (from A1-C1) and the number of minutes they want to spend using the app every day.
 In each lesson you learn 14 new Italian words about many different themes (all of them useful for everyday life), such as business, travel, emergencies or words to use in general conversation.

 There is also a section dedicated to Italian slang, which isn’t very common in traditional lessons or in apps, but is very useful for students who want to live in Italy, helping you get to grips with the most authentic part of the Italian language – communicating with native speakers.

 At the end, the user can check what they have learnt using a wide range of activities, such as multiple choice games with audio and visual help.